Suicide Prevention Pathway

 Structured follow up to re-assess suicidality; review the safety/ care plan; communication with carers, families, and health professionals; identification and involvement of other agencies and identification of any barriers to treatment.

 Transition of care including warm handover to ongoing care.
-There will be a community befriending element of the pathway, linking people to holistic support post-discharge.
+There is a community befriending element of the pathway, linking people to holistic support post-discharge.

-The CASE approach training, informed by work at Gold Coast Health in Australia will be used as a part of this new pathway.
-We will be pioneering the use of the CASE Approach in the UK as a flexible, practical, and easily learned interview strategy for eliciting suicidal ideation, planning, and intent.
-We are currently identifying staff across our acute mental health services to undertake this training in the first instance.
+The CASE approach training, informed by work at Gold Coast Health in Australia is a part of this new pathway.
+We have pioneered the use of the CASE Approach in the UK which is a flexible, practical, and easily learned interview strategy for eliciting suicidal ideation, planning, and intent.

 Training Materials to Support Clinical Staff